-Laptop computers and a number of other technology items are available to be checked out from the Circulation Desk or the Curriculum Materials/Media Center.
+Laptop computers and a number of other technology items are available to be checked out from the Library Services Desk on the main floor or the Curriculum Materials/Media Center on the 3rd floor.
 These items include Chromebooks, calculators, computer mice, GPS units, digital cameras, flip video cameras, etc. To find out the location of these items, their loan periods, and availability, visit https://guides.lib.campbell.edu/tech.